AUTUMN GRADUATION

 Easy Online Registration!!!
 As a new/current student, you can access the self-service student iEnabler system on campus or

-The Centre for Excellence in Learning and Teaching (CELT) at the Durban University of Technology (DUT) hosted a
+The International Education and Partnerships (IEP) unit at Durban University of Technology (DUT) recently hosted an international and

 DUT IMPACT

-Durban University of Technology (DUT) is guided by the ENVISION2030 Living Values Framework, which comprises five core values:
+The Durban University of Technology (DUT) is guided by the ENVISION2030 Living Values Framework, which is anchored in